 Best Hikes in New Zealand

-For a detailed look at New Zealand’s spectacular hiking, read the best hikes in New Zealand guide which includes Rangitoto Volcano Hike and The Tongariro Alpine Crossing on the North Island as well as Kepler Track and Abel Tasman Hike on the South Island.
+For a detailed look at New Zealand’s spectacular hiking, read the best hiking in New Zealand guide which includes Rangitoto Volcano Hike and The Tongariro Alpine Crossing on the North Island as well as Kepler Track and Abel Tasman Hike on the South Island.